institution/cc94/README.md

 cc94
 ====

-cc94 is a remake of Colonization game from 1994.
-Because it's based on original graphic files you need a copy of Colonization to play this game.
+cc94 is a remake of the Colonization game from 1994.
+Because it's based on original graphic files, a copy of Colonization is required to play.

 cc94 is currently in early version of 0.1